abstracta/jmeter-java-dsl/CONTRIBUTING.md

 Remember adding proper tests and some documentation so users know about the new features!

-### I want to add a new JMeter standard (sampler, listener, pre/post processor, assertion, etc) test element.
+### I want to add a new JMeter standard (sampler, listener, pre/postprocessor, assertion, etc.) test element.
 What should I do?

 When adding a new test element, a new [DslTestElement] class is required to handle the specific attributes and construction of the JMeter test element and a new factory method in [JmeterDsl] needs to be added to instantiate this class.